ReynaldoAMartinez/Splunk-101/docs/capstone.md

 3. Used **Event 4648** explicit credentials to laterally move to BACKOFFICE-PC1
 4. Executed malicious Python binary
 5. Python connected to remote C2 server
-6. PowerShell launched to adjust directories and execute commands
-7. Created a SYSTEM-level scheduled task to maintain persistence
+6. Created a SYSTEM-level scheduled task to maintain persistence

 The unexpected mouse movement observed by Ryan likely came from attacker remote control.